dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Deploy - STG

-* To Stage (STG) environment
+* Deploy to Stage (STG) environment
+* Automated if CI deployment passes
-* Purpose is to test whole solution
+* Purpose is to test whole front-end (together)
-* STG is "production like"
+* Stage is "production like" as possible

 ---